 At Sterling, President Derr led the effort to divest the Sterling endowment from fossil fuels and become only the third college in the United States to meet the challenge put forward by 350.org, the climate activist group led by Bill McKibben.
-Matthew serves as co-chair of Vermont’s Farm to Plate Taskforce on Workforce Development, as a founding member of the Vermont Higher Education Food Systems Consortium, and as the Treasurer of the Association for Vermont Independent Colleges (AVIC).
+Matthew serves as co-chair of Vermont’s Farm to Plate Taskforce on Workforce Development, as a founding member of the Vermont Higher Education Food Systems Consortium, as the Treasurer of the Association for Vermont Independent Colleges (AVIC), and starting in July 2015, as Secretary for the Work Colleges Consortium.
 He is a regular commentator and panelist on issues related to food systems, social justice, and sustainability issues.
 He has had opinion pieces published nationally and has research published by the Journal of Community Practice.

 Earlier in his career, President Derr served in leadership positions in fundraising and enrollment in both secondary and higher education.
 He is a graduate of the prestigious School of Social Work at the University of Michigan, where Mr. Derr also served as a Visiting Fellow with the Great Lakes Colleges Association, an alliance of 13 selective, independent, colleges that works to strengthen learning in the tradition of the liberal arts.